Subith-Varghese/Face_Mask_Detector/README.md

  in your browser.
 ---
 🖥️ Usage
-- Home Page: Choose to upload an image or use webcam.
+- Home Page:→ Choose to upload an image or use webcam.
-- Upload Image: Upload an image, model detects faces & masks, annotated image shown on screen.
+- Upload Image:→ Upload an image, model detects faces & masks, annotated image shown on screen.
-- Webcam Detection: Select webcam index (0 = default, 1 = external) → start live detection.
+- Webcam Detection:→ Select webcam index (0 = default, 1 = external) → start live detection.

 ---
 🔄 Project Flow